virtualdust/Sort/README.md

 # Sort
-Some sort function implemented by Python3
+Some sort functions implemented by Python3